-Looking for a way to boost their performance, a growing number of teams turn their gaze to the Lean methodology and the Kanban method in particular.
 Adopting a Kanban board and visualizing every step of your process is a good first step but you need to understand that the board itself and the Kanban cards alone are far from sufficient to achieve a stable process.
 Thankfully, the cumulative flow diagram can be the tool in your project management arsenal that tips the scales in your favor.

 What is a Cumulative Flow Diagram?

 The cumulative flow diagram (also known as CFD) is one of the most advanced analytics for Lean management.
 It provides a concise visualization of the three most important metrics of your flow: